Mysterious 'Massive Booms' Reported Across NJ, NY: Earthquake, Fireball Speculations Loom

 Locals reported rattling just after 11:20 a.m., however, the USGS had not confirmed any seismic shifts as of 12:25 p.m.
 Exactly after the rattling occurred, NY and CT residents reported witnessing fireballs.

-Residents of Ocean County speculated the booms may have been caused by activity at the Warren Grove Air to Ground Range, used for New Jersey Air National Guard training.
+Residents of Ocean County, NJ speculated the booms may have been caused by activity at the Warren Grove Air to Ground Range, used for New Jersey Air National Guard training.
+Little Egg Harbor police had warned of activity about an hour before the booms had been reported.

 As of 1:20 p.m., a cause for the thunder-like booms had not been confirmed.